Parikshit-Vyas/webd-concepts/README.md

 * Encryption of token is important.
 * JWT remains active even if session logout happens because we dont have anything on server.Can use expTime in header of JWT as a workaround.
 * If someone breaks the encryption method using brute force if encryption method is not strong.

+### * Signing algos (for validating token they are not encryption) :
+* RS256 (better right now) : RSA signature with SHA 256 .. asymmetric keyed algo .
+Identity provider has private key to generate sign and JWT reciever uses public key to validate that sign.
+* HS256 : HMAC with SHA-256 with symmetric keyed hashing algo which uses one secret key.Both identity provider and JWT reciever uses same key to create / validate sign

+`HS256 is more efficient than RS256 if we have large no of requests to consider`.

 ## Cookies , Session and Tokens
 * Cookies : unique identifier (has session id, username and password) for each session and it is randomly generated .
 It is stored on our system and everytime we visit site again , our browser sends cookie again to check if it is still valid.
 But if we logout , our cookie is deleted and session invaldiated.